-3.2.1 Extra promotion of water efficiency and demand management
+3.2.1 Enhanced communications and extra promotion of water efficiency and demand management

 We have an ongoing demand management programme to promote water efficiency and to encourage customers to switch to measured (metered) bills, including incentives for them to change their water use behaviours.
 Key early drought actions in this plan include a progressive increase in communication and messaging around water efficiency, as described in our communications plan in chapter 5.
+We would also look to increase our messaging around water resource availability and raise awareness with our customers of the impact of weather on our current resource levels.